Anisotropic solid dark energy: Dynamical system

 \subsubsection{\textbf{Radiation Dominance}}

 \paragraph{$\bullet$ ($R$-1) Isotropic radiation:}

-This point corresponds to a radiation-dominated and isotropic universe, and it trivially satisfies the constraint \eqref{constraint}.
+This point corresponds to an isotropic radiation-dominated universe, and it trivially satisfies the constraint \eqref{constraint}.
 One can check that the eigenvector associated with the eigenvalue ${\lambda_1 = -1}$ points in the $\Sigma$ direction in the phase space $(f_1, f_2, \Sigma, \Omega_r)$, indicating that the trajectories around this point are attracted in this direction.
 This means that the shear decays from its value around this point.
-On the other hand, the eigenvector associated with the eigenvalue $\lambda_2 = 1$ points to the $\Omega_r$ direction, meaning that radiation is also decaying.
+On the other hand, the eigenvector associated with the eigenvalue $\lambda_2 = 1$ points to the $\Omega_r$ direction, meaning that radiation is running away from its value $\Omega_r = 1$.
 The eigenvalues $\lambda_3$ and $\lambda_4$ are positive for $m$ and $n$ less than 2, respectively.
 Under this condition, (\emph{R-1}) is a saddle with three positive eigenvalues, and the dark components $f_1$ and $f_2$ grow during the radiation epoch, since the eigenvectors associated to these eigenvalues ($\lambda_{3, 4}$) point to the $f_2$ and $f_1$ directions, respectively. \\

 \paragraph{$\bullet$ ($R$-2) Anisotropic radiation scaling with $F^1$:} This corresponds to an anisotropic solution where the density parameter and equation of state of dark energy are given by

 indicating that dark energy scales as a radiation fluid, or ``dark radiation''.
 This point is a viable solution if the conditions